apawar999/adityaaapawar/README.md

-- Hi, I’m Aditya
+- Hi, I’m Aditya Pawar
 - Love working at high growth startups looking to create impact and scale fast.
 - Have experience with Business and Product roles.
-- Currently learning the ropes of software development and web 3 basics.
+- Currently using ai tools to build a brand and also learning robotics.
 - Economics and Psychology intrige me, going on walks and reading about startups is what I do on most of the weekends.
 - You can reach me at iitbadityapawar[at]gmail.com